Congruence Property In Conformal Field Theory

 We now return to the modular tensor category $\CC_V$ associated to a rational, $C_2$-cofinite and self dual vertex operator algebra $V$.
-This yields a projective representation of $SL_2(\Z)$ on space spanned by the equivalent classes of irreducible $V$-modules.
+This yields a projective representation of $SL_2(\Z)$ on space spanned by the equivalence classes of irreducible $V$-modules.
 We show in Theorem \ref{iden} that the representation $\rho_V$ of $SL_2(\Z)$ is a modular representation of $\CC_V$.
 This implies that the kernel of $\rho_V$ is a congruence subgroup of $SL_2(\Z).$

 Although the congruence property proved in Theorem II is motivated by solving the congruence property conjecture on the trace functions of vertex operator algebras, the result has its own importance.
-We will discuss about this in the rest of introduction.
+We will discuss this in the rest of the introduction.

-It was also shown in \cite{SZh} that the matrix $\tt$ of the module category over a factorizable Hopf algebra also enjoys the Galois symmetry, $\s^2(\tt) = \gs \tt \gs\inv$ for any $\s \in \BQ_N$.
+It was also shown in \cite{SZh} that the (unnormalized) $T$-matrix $\tt$ of the module category over a factorizable Hopf algebra also enjoys the Galois symmetry $\s^2(\tt) = \gs \tt \gs\inv$ for any $\s \in \Gal(\BQ_N/\BQ)$.
 However, this extra symmetry does not hold for a general modular category $\A$ (see Example \ref{ex:fail T sym}).
-This condition is, in fact, a consequence of the order of the quotient of the Gauss sums, called the \emph{anomaly}, of $\A$.
-It is proved in Proposition \ref{p:anomaly} that such property of the $T$-matrix is equivalent to that the anomaly is a fourth root of unity.
+This condition is, in fact, related to the order of the quotient of the Gauss sums, called the \emph{anomaly}, of $\A$.
+It is proved in Proposition \ref{p:anomaly} that Galois symmetry of the $T$-matrix is equivalent to the condition that the anomaly is a fourth root of unity.